 The Best QB in Every College Football Conference for 2017

-Whether Sam Darnold, Lamar Jackson or Jalen Hurts is most likely to win the Heisman is a debate that could rage on for the entire 2017 college football season, but there's little doubt each one will be the best quarterback in his respective conference.
+Whether Sam Darnold, Lamar Jackson or Jalen Hurts is most likely to win the Heisman Trophy is a debate that could rage for the entire 2017 college football season, but there's little doubt each one will be the best quarterback in his respective conference.

 In this discussion, best doesn't necessarily mean the most talented quarterback or the one most likely to leave NFL draft scouts' chins and shirts drenched in drool.
 Rather, the top quarterback in each conference was selected based on perceived likelihood of being named the all-conference first-team QB at the end of the season.

 As such, projected team success and the proven abilities of primary targets were key factors to consider.
 In several cases, the supporting casts (or lack thereof) were even more noteworthy than what the quarterbacks have shown us in recent years.

 2016 Stats: 2,812 yards, 24 TD, 7 INT, 62.5 Comp%, 153.6 QB Rating; 1,530 rushing yards, 18 TD

 If you prefer a quarterback with arm strength who likes to remain in the pocket before unleashing a bomb, you probably want Riley Ferguson of the Memphis Tigers in this spot.

 The Tigers QB threw for at least 330 yards in seven of 13 games last season, including a slightly ridiculous seven-touchdown performance (six passing, one rushing) early in the year against Bowling Green.
 And in his final two games, he threw for 781 yards and eight scores, possibly signaling an even bigger year ahead in 2017—especially with leading receiver Anthony Miller still in the mix.

 But once you factor in rushing ability and the potential for an undefeated season, Quinton Flowers is the obvious choice from the AAC.